Do Dogs Get Headaches

 Massage

-You can help your dog recover by either by applying a wet cloth or by giving a gentle massage if your dog is not displaying aggressive behavior.
+You can help your dog recover by either applying a wet cloth or by giving a gentle massage if your dog is not displaying aggressive behavior.

 Recovery process